samreaves/es6play/readme.md

 Learning ES6 by doing ES6.

-Simply download and type npm start.
+Simply download and type npm start to transpile.
+Node dist/app.js to run.